 Over time I’ve added a bunch of tutorials to answer questions, demonstrate specific steps, and make things as easy as possible.
 It’s time for one page to corral all those Quilt As You Go instructions!

-It’s free, and you can use any pattern to practice all your new skills!
+Every single lesson is free, and you can use any pattern to practice all your new skills!

 Getting Started with Quilt As You Go

 If you’re just getting started and want to know what the heck QAYG is, start with this video – What Is Quilt As You Go and How Do You Do It?
 Then jump to this video – How to Assemble and Finish Your QAYG Quilt.

 Those two videos will give you a basic overview of the process.
 You’ll find lots more videos in the sections below.